If you are going through one of these situations, it is time to sit back and relook at your money matters.

 Many millennials cannot digest the idea of leaving their credit cards home while stepping out.
 Credit cards have reached ‘a must have’ status over last few years as they facilitate easy access to money.
 To put it straight loans have become an integral part of the money matters of young individuals.
 But overdoing loans may lead you to a dark future.

-Borrowing to repay your existing loan is a serious issue.
+If you are borrowing money to repay your existing loans then you are in a serious trouble.
 Personal finance experts call it ‘debt trap’.
 The problem here is it not only makes one think that getting out of debt is near impossible but also eliminates access to any opportunity to grow financially.

 However, this situation does not emerge all of a sudden.
 It is an outcome of all the incorrect money decisions one took.
 To be precise, over borrowing by an individual leads him into a debt trap.

 We outline some early signs that will tell you that you are about to fall into a debt trap:

 Inability to pay off your credit card dues: Sustained rise in credit card dues over a period of time is a serious matter, especially if it is caused by your inability to pay off your credit card outstanding bill in full.
 Many times individuals pay the minimum balance on their credit cards and the rest is revolved.
 One must understand that the interest rates on credit cards are very high (around 40%) and hence inability to pay off the bill costs a lot.
 If you cannot repay your bill by due date, it is time to sit back and look for means to get rid of such high costs debt.